Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Discussion

-The influence of pretraining corpus size on cross-lingual transfer has been previously established \cite{lauscher2020zero, srinivasan2021predicting, ahuja-etal-2023-mega}, as well as the correlation between language similarity and transfer performance \cite{wu2019beto, pires2019multilingual, K2020Cross-Lingual}.
-However, these factors affect tasks differently: pretraining size correlates more with semantic tasks (e.g., NLI, QA), while linguistic similarity benefits syntactic tasks (e.g., POS tagging, dependency parsing).
-This contrast is supported by results from \citet{lauscher2020zero} and echoes \citet{philippy-etal-2023-towards} who argued that transfer is shaped by a combination of interacting factors.
+Our results show that both pretraining size and language similarity are tied to transfer, but the former has a stronger correlation.
+The influence of pretraining size on cross-lingual transfer is well established \cite{lauscher2020zero, srinivasan2021predicting, ahuja-etal-2023-mega}, as the correlation between language similarity and transfer performance \cite{wu2019beto, pires2019multilingual, K2020Cross-Lingual}.
+However, while both variables clearly influence transfer, the effect seems to depend on the specific task on which transfer is evaluated: pretraining size correlates more with semantic tasks (e.g., NLI, QA), while linguistic similarity benefits syntactic tasks (e.g., POS tagging, dependency parsing) \cite{lauscher2020zero, philippy-etal-2023-towards}.

-This distinction sheds light on the types of linguistic knowledge that facilitate transfer.
-We propose that syntactic tasks rely more heavily on structural similarities across languages, and thus benefit from linguistic proximity.
+We suggest that sense-aware tasks, such as polysemy disambiguation and semantic change, should follow the semantic route.
+Given the language-specific nature of word senses, syntactic similarity offers limited benefit in the transfer of knowledge.
+Our findings confirm this: transfer performance in these tasks depends more on pretraining size than on linguistic similarity.
+The rationale of this interpretation is rooted in the type and relevance of linguistic \textit{knowledge} that is being transferred \cite{rajaee-monz-2024-analyzing, goldman2025eclektic}.
+We propose that syntactic tasks rely more heavily on structural similarities across languages, and thus benefit from linguistic similarity.
 As syntactic patterns diverge across typologically distant languages, their utility in transfer diminishes.
-In contrast, semantic tasks - particularly those involving complex reasoning - are more dependent on the diversity and scale of pretraining data, which exposes models to a wider range of meaning representations.
-We suggest that sense-aware tasks, such as polysemy disambiguation and semantic change, follow this semantic pattern.
-Given the language-specific nature of word senses, syntactic similarity offers limited benefit of knowledge to transfer.
-Our findings confirm this: successful transfer in these tasks depends more on the size of multilingual pretraining than on linguistic similarity.
+In contrast, semantic tasks are more dependent on the diversity and scale of pretraining data, which exposes models to a wider range of meaning representations.

-\paragraph{When More is Less} We include LLaMA in our analysis as a representative of modern generative large language models.
-It has more than 14 times more parameters than XLM-R, and was pretrained on orders of magnitude more data, likely including data very similar to our own \cite{sainz-etal-2023-nlp}.
-Nevertheless, LLaMA consistently underperforms relative to XLM-R across the majority of languages.
-This further supports our conclusion that training on more data and languages, even with the most modern models, does not guarantee improved cross-lingual transfer.